domRiddle/ASF/Compatibility.md

 ASF is currently available in following OS-specific variants:

-- `linux-arm` works on 32-bit ARM-based (ARMv7+) GNU/Linux OSes.
-This includes platforms such as Raspberry Pi 2 (and newer) with all GNU/Linux OSes available for them (such as Raspberry Pi OS), in current and future versions.
-This variant will **not** work with older ARM architectures, such as ARMv6 found in Raspberry Pi 0 & 1, it will also not work with OSes that do not implement required GNU/Linux environment (such as Android).
+- `linux-arm` works on 32-bit ARM-based (ARMv7+) GNU/Linux OSes with glibc 2.27 and newer.
+This variant covers platforms such as Raspberry Pi 2 (and newer), it will **not** work with older ARM architectures, such as ARMv6 found in Raspberry Pi 0 & 1, it will also not work with OSes that do not implement required GNU/Linux environment (such as Android).
-- `linux-arm64` works on 64-bit ARM-based (ARMv8+) GNU/Linux OSes.
+- `linux-arm64` works on 64-bit ARM-based (ARMv8+) GNU/Linux OSes with glibc 2.23/musl 1.2.2 and newer.
 This includes platforms such as Raspberry Pi 3 (and newer) with all AArch64 GNU/Linux OSes available for them (such as Debian), in current and future versions.
 This variant will **not** work with 32-bit OSes that do not have required 64-bit libraries available (such as Raspberry Pi OS), it will also not work with OSes that do not implement required GNU/Linux environment (such as Android).
-- `linux-x64` works on 64-bit GNU/Linux OSes.
-This includes Alpine, CentOS/Fedora/RHEL, Debian/Ubuntu, OpenSUSE/SLES and many other ones, including their derivatives, in current and future versions.
+- `linux-x64` works on 64-bit GNU/Linux OSes with glibc 2.17/musl 1.2.2 and newer.
 - `osx-arm64` works on 64-bit ARM-based (Apple silicon) macOS OSes in version 11 and newer.
 - `osx-x64` works on 64-bit macOS OSes in version 10.15 and newer.
 - `win-arm64` works on 64-bit ARM-based (ARMv8+) Windows OSes in version 10, 11 and newer.